 The Edge of Seventeen (2016) is a coming-of-age movie in the vein of Sixteen Candles and The Breakfast Club.
 It is an honest, candid, and often hilarious look at what it’s like to grow up as a young woman in today’s world.
 Growing up is hard, and life is no easier for high school junior Nadine (Hailee Steinfeld), who is already at peak awkwardness when her all-star older brother Darian (Blake Jenner) starts dating her best friend Krista (Haley Lu Richardson).
 Nadine and Krista are inseparable best friends attempting to navigate high school together, until they realize that there is a fine line between best friends and worst enemies.

-UCSB Script to Screen will host Director/Screenwriter Kelly Fremon Craig for a post-screening Q&A. The event will be moderated by Pollock Theater Director Matt Ryan.
+Script to Screen hosted Director/Screenwriter Kelly Fremon Craig for a post-screening Q&A. The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter/Director Kelly Fremon Craig

 Kelly Fremon Craig made her directorial debut in 2016 with The Edge of Seventeen, produced by James L. Brooks.
 The film received widespread critical praise and numerous accolades, including a Golden Globe nomination for the film’s lead actress, Hailee Steinfeld, a Directors Guild of America nomination for Outstanding Achievement of a First Time Filmmaker, the New York Film Critics Circle Award for Best First Film, and three Critics Choice Awards nominations.
 Kelly grew up in Orange County, California and graduated from UC Irvine with a degree in English Literature.
 She now resides in Los Angeles with her husband and young son.